mbaersch/conversions-manager/README.md

 # Conversions Manager

-**Create conversion event pushes to dataLayer depending on URLs (Custom Tag Template for Google Tag Manager)**
+**Create (conversion) event pushes to dataLayer depending on URLs (Custom Tag Template for Google Tag Manager)**

 [![Template Status](https://img.shields.io/badge/Community%20Template%20Gallery%20Status-published-green)](https://tagmanager.google.com/gallery/#/owners/mbaersch/templates/conversions-manager) ![Repo Size](https://img.shields.io/github/repo-size/mbaersch/conversions-manager) ![License](https://img.shelds.io/github/license/mbaersch/conversions-manager)

 ## Why this template?
 If you only track a single type of conversion like a purchase for a few services, this tag might not be for you.
-But when there are multiple conversions, depending on different events and / or URLs, and several services like Google Ads, Google Analytics, Meta, Pinterest, Awin and others, you will end up with a lot of different triggers and tags.
+But when there are multiple conversions or other events, depending on different dataLayer events and / or URLs, and several services like Google Ads, Google Analytics, Meta, Pinterest, Awin and others, you will end up with a lot of different triggers and tags.
 Additionally, with every change the chance of missing a tag or service rises.
-Over the years, such a container can easily contain 100+ assets just to inform every service about different conversions.
+Over the years, such a container can easily contain 100+ assets just to inform every service about different conversions or important events.

-The idea behind this tag is to reduce the amount of assets like tags and triggers as well as the risk of inconsistent tagging by leaving out vendors when implementing new conversions - or change / update existing ones.
+The idea behind this tag is to reduce the amount of assets like tags and triggers as well as the risk of inconsistent tagging by leaving out vendors when implementing new conversions and events - or change / update existing ones.

 ![image](https://github.com/user-attachments/assets/d5a43c5d-52d2-4cef-b318-f34497bc6be1)

-In order to create a **centralized management for every conversion** that depends on a URL or event, you can use this tag template.
+In order to create a **centralized management for every conversion or important event**, you can use this tag template.

 **Note:** This might not cover 100% of all conversion events and it can be necessary to keep some conversions and triggers seperate, but the tag should already cover a lot of cases.

 ## Usage
 After installing the template, create a new tag and trigger it with every page view (or the according event from your CMP) and / or for specific dataLayer events; depending on your conversion set-up.
-Whenever the tag gets fired, it will compare the current **URL, event name or custom input value** with a pattern, either using "contains" (default) "equals" to find **matches** or a **regular expression** as operator.
+Whenever the tag gets fired, it will compare the current **URL, event name or any custom input value** with a pattern, either using "contains" (default) "equals" to find **matches** or a **regular expression** as operator.

 You can define several rules and add properties like a conversion name, value, Google Ads conversion label and any other information that you need to feed yor conversion tags.